erickcastelli/phase-readbackedphasing/README.md

 Version 2.5
 Molecular Genetics and Bioinformatics Laboratory, School of Medicine, Unesp, Botucatu-SP, Brazil (www.castelli-lab.net).

-This script uses the phased data from a GATK ReadBackedPhasing VCF file to create a fragmented .known file to be used with the PHASE algorithm.
-Then, it compares the PHASE results from multiple runs considering this fragmented .known file.
+When using the GATK ReadBackedPhasing to get haplotypes, some variable sites are straightforward phased, but others are not.
+These include indels, multi-allelic loci and variable sites not presenting another close heterozygous variable site.
+To get haplotypes including all the variable sites, this script uses the phased data from a GATK ReadBackedPhasing VCF file to create a fragmented .known file, that will be used with the PHASE algorithm to fill in the blanks.
+This known file is sometimes "fragmented", because GATK ReadBackedPhasing my phase some groups of variable sites, but not inform the phase between them.

+Then, this script runs the PHASE algorithm considering each of this fragments and compares the PHASE results from multiple runs.

 # References